NASA-AMMOS/seq-json-schema/GOVERNANCE.md

 ### User

 Operators who have authored, reviewed, or written tools that use sequence specifications under the scope of this project.
-These specification were primarily designed for space missions, but let us know if you've found other uses for it.
+These specifications were primarily designed for space missions, but let us know if you've found other uses for them.

 ### Contributor